muddymudskipper/documentation.eccenca.com/docs/consume/populate-data-to-neo4j/index.md

         - Type: Select _suppliers.csv_
     3. Click Create.
 A Transformation for Northwind Suppliers is created.

-    To add value mapping, repeat the steps followed while adding the mapping to the Employees node.
+    To add value mapping, repeat the following steps while adding the mapping to the Employees node.
-    In this example, for suppliers node, specify the following:
+    In this example, specify the following for the Suppliers node:

     - Target entity type: `nw:Supplier`
     - URI pattern: `urn:suppl-{SupplierID}`